 History of the Muscogee-Creek People

 The Muscogee-Creek people are most often associated with the characteristics of the Mississippian period, which ranged from 900 A.D. to the time of European colonization.
 However, Muscogee oral tradition holds that the Macon Plateau is the tribe’s original area of settlement, which could have occurred well before this period.
 The Mississippian cultural period is known for its agriculture and large ceremonial centers.
 During this time the Muscogee people cultivated the crops known by some Native American groups as the “three sisters”- corn, squash, and beans.
-Evidence of corn cultivation has been found within the Ocmulgee National Monument, where many of this cultural period’s giant earthen mounds and lodges are located.
+Evidence of corn cultivation has been found within the Ocmulgee Mounds National Historical Park, where many of this cultural period’s giant earthen mounds and lodges are located.
 Some of the more well-known mounds of the area include the Greater Temple Mound, the Funeral Mound, and the earthen lodge used as a formal council chamber.
 Although the Muscogee people’s inhabitance of the Macon Plateau would eventually give way to other nearby settlements, the culture begun there, known as the Southeastern Ceremonial Complex, would thrive across the entire region.